fia007/nxmap/README.md

 # Step 4.
-Import googlemaps NXMap in your angular component.
+Import googlemaps and NXMap in your angular component.

 import {} from 'googlemaps';

 import { NXMap } from 'chb-nx-map';

 ![image](https://user-images.githubusercontent.com/112627631/188445773-0dd7a8f0-3517-4be2-9985-139b8795baef.png)